 After creating the Telegram group for SCCM (Configuration Manager), Intune, Autopilot, and Windows 365, I shared the group invites on LinkedIn and Twitter with my followers.
 Within a few hours, there were many individuals who were approved and became part of the group.
 If you aren’t following me on Twitter or LinkedIn and haven’t seen the Telegram group invite, here is the exact message that I sent.

 How can I join Telegram Group for SCCM, Intune, Autopilot & Windows 365?

-The process of joining the Telegram group is simple.
-You need to install the Telegram App on your device (Android, Apple) and complete the sign-in process.
-Open the following link in the browser to join the group: https://t.me/configmgrintune.
-Since the Telegram group for SCCM, Intune, Autopilot & Windows 365 is a public group, members will be manually approved.
+The process of joining the SCCM Telegram group is simple.
+You need to install the Telegram app on your device (Android, Apple) and complete the sign-in process.
+Open the following link in your browser to join the group: https://t.me/configmgrintune.
+Since the Telegram group for SCCM, Intune, Autopilot, & Windows 365 is a public group, members will be manually approved.

 Rules for SCCM Telegram Group

 We rely on all Telegram members to help keep the discussions a safe place for people to share and view information.
 To achieve this, we request that all members comply with the following rules while they are in the group.

 - Keep it friendly.
 It’s a place for discussions and getting help.